Qu'Appelle River

 The Qu'Appelle River /kəˈpɛl/ is a river in the Canadian provinces of Saskatchewan and Manitoba that flows 430 km east from Lake Diefenbaker in south-western Saskatchewan to join the Assiniboine River in Manitoba, just south of Lake of the Prairies, near the village of St. Lazare.
-It is located in a region called the Prairie Pothole Region of North America, which extends throughout three Canadian provinces and five U.S. states.
+It is in a region called the Prairie Pothole Region of North America, which extends throughout three Canadian provinces and five U.S. states.
 It is also within Palliser's Triangle and the Great Plains ecoregion.

-With the construction of the Qu'Appelle River Dam and Gardiner Dam upstream, water flow was significantly increased and regulated.
+With the construction of the Qu'Appelle River Dam and the Gardiner Dam upstream, water flow was significantly increased and regulated.
 Most of the Qu'Appelle's present flow is actually water diverted from the South Saskatchewan River.

 Upper and lower watersheds

 According to the Saskatchewan Water Security Agency, the Qu'Appelle Valley is made up of two watersheds with the dividing point being Craven Dam on the east side of Craven: